sapegin/washingcode-book/manuscript/Naming_is_hard.md

 #### Abbreviations and acronyms

 The road to hell is paved by abbreviations.
 What do you think are OTC, RN, PSP, SDL?
-I also don’t know, and thes are just from one project.
+I also don’t know, and these are just from one project.
 That’s why I try to avoid abbreviations almost everywhere, not just in code.

 There’s a [list of dangerous abbreviations](https://www.nccmerp.org/recommendations-enhance-accuracy-prescription-writing) for doctors prescribing medicine.
 We should have the same for programmers.

 I’d even go further and create a list of _approved_ abbreviations.
-I could only find one example of such list, [from Apple](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/CodingGuidelines/Articles/APIAbbreviations.html), and I think it could be a great start.
+I could only find one example of such a list: [from Apple](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/CodingGuidelines/Articles/APIAbbreviations.html), and I think it could be a great start.

-Common abbreviations are okay, we don’t even think of most of them as abbriviations:
+Common abbreviations are okay, we don’t even think of most of them as abbreviations:

 | Abbreviation | Full term                                     |
 | ------------ | --------------------------------------------- |